olofmogren/olofmogren.github.io/blog-drafts/_posts/2016-01-25-quantum-encryption.md

 overwriteurl:
 ---

-The hesitant advent of quantum computers promises big changes for cryptography and computer security.
+The advent of quantum computers promises big changes for cryptography and computer security.
 In a memo from August 2015, the NSA advised organizations not to make big investments in the improvement of conventional cryptographic techniques (such as elliptic curve technology), as quantum cryptography today is seen as a real future with both promises of increased privacy, as well as more serious security threats.

 ![Representation of a cubit](/graphics/illustrations/2016-01-25/bloch_sphere.png)